AdobeDocs/experience-manager-cloud-service.en/help/forms/custom-function-core-component-scope-function.md

 # Scope object in custom functions

-In Adaptive Forms, a scope object is passed as a last argument to functions when rule is executed.
-It can be used to read form/field propertis and modify form from inside the functions.
-Scope object has the read-only proxy object for form, triggered event and target field.
-Form and field properties can be accessed using the scope object by appending `$` , for example, `scope.form.$id` and `scope.field.$id` respectively.
+In Adaptive Forms, a scope object is passed as the last argument to functions when a rule is executed.
+It can be used to read form/field properties and modify the form from within the functions.
+The scope object contains a read-only proxy object for the form, the triggered event, and the target field.
+Form and field properties can be accessed using the scope object by appending `$`, for example, `scope.form.$id` and `scope.field.$id`, respectively.

 ## Form modification functions using scope object